Paroxetine in Brief

 reduction in disability occurs after only 8 weeks of treatment 10.

 Posttraumatic stress disorder: It may take up to 12 weeks to

 achieve significant reduction of PTSD symptoms 11.

-several factors including the duration and dose of therapy and the rate
+several factors, including the duration of therapy, dose, and the rate

 of dose reduction.